OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 assignment of a function return value happen before the spawn.
 The outermost function call of the spawned statement can be considered the point of the spawn.
+[The previous sentence was difficult for TB.]
+[Probably rewrite the whole previous part.]

 ```cilkc
 x[i++] = cilk_spawn f(a++, b++, c++);